 Yes, dexamethasone is a chemotherapy drug.
-Research confirms that Dex. causes our muscles to atrophy aka shrink.
+Research confirms that Dex. causes our muscle atrophy aka to shrink.
 In addition, the first article linked below is written by one of my oncologists, Dr. Hillard Lazarus.
 Dr. Lazarus documents the “sensory, motor, autonomic nerve dysfunction or a combination” caused by the chemotherapy and radiation that he and Dr. Berger prescribed for me.

 Enough of my venting…

-If you are a newly diagnosed multiple myeloma patient and you are about to undergo either/or/both chemo or radiation, can you reduce the risks of these side effects?
+If you are a newly diagnosed multiple myeloma patient and you are about to undergo either/or/both chemo or radiation, can you reduce the risks extensive muscle atrophy and of other side effects?
 Yes.
 Keep in mind however, that the therapies that I am writing about are evidence-based but not approved by the FDA.